afunnydev/cryos-website/content/articles/09-orthese-sportif.en.md

 cryovizion_pro: false
 cryovizion_patients: false
 ---

-# **Foot Orthotics and Surgery**

-Forefoot surgery is a treatment used for conditions such as hallux abducto valgus (a deformity commonly called a bunion).
+*Forefoot surgery is a treatment used for conditions such as hallux abducto valgus (a deformity commonly called a bunion).
 When a patient is experiencing pain or limitations that are detrimental to his or her quality of life, surgery in the forefoot is a possible solution.
-In fact, surgical treatment may be combined with foot orthotics to attain increased beneficial effects that can be felt both before and after surgery.
+In fact, surgical treatment may be combined with foot orthotics to attain increased beneficial effects that can be felt both before and after surgery.*

 ## **WHAT QUESTIONS SHOULD A PATIENT ASK BEFORE FOREFOOT SURGERY?**